Skip to content

 SOPS supports files in the following formats:

-• YAML files with the .yaml or .yml extension
+YAML .yaml or .yml example.yaml

 Usage with SOPS and age